herculesvanso/herculesvanso/README.md

 For that I stud in my vague time topics in data science.

 ### About Python
-At momento, I dont remenbor who I started, but I have a good knooledge of Python in libraries, including Pandas and Numpy.
+At momento, I dont remenbor who I started, but I have a good knooledge of Python, incluning libraries including Pandas and Numpy.
 I did not any course, was just google searching.

 ### About english
 * I classified my english as intermediary.
 I did some online tests to some job opportunity that also classified me as intermediary.